GyulyVGC/sniffnet/resources/themes/README.md

 starred = "#e5c890aa"         # favorites' star color
 ```

-For more information, refer to the [Custome themes](https://github.com/GyulyVGC/sniffnet/wiki/Custom-themes) page in the wiki.
+For more information, refer to the [Custom themes](https://github.com/GyulyVGC/sniffnet/wiki/Custom-themes) page in the wiki.